Mykees/MkTagBundle/README.md

 For more comfort, removing tags uses **ajax**.

-1. In your edit action in your controller, get all tags associate with your entity like that:
+1. In your edit action in your controller, get all tags associated with your entity like that:

 	```php